lumentut/db2_query/README.md

 [![Gem Version](https://badge.fury.io/rb/db2_query.svg)](https://badge.fury.io/rb/db2_query)

-A Rails 5 & Rails 6 (Ruby v2) plugin for connecting Db2 with Rails appplication by using ODBC connection.
+A Rails 7 (Ruby v2.7.8) plugin for connecting Db2 with Rails appplication by using ODBC connection.
 Db2Query execute plain SQL instead of using query builder

-Note: Tested at Rails 5.2.6 and Rails 6.1.4
+Note: Tested at Rails 7.1.2

 ## 1. Installation
 Add this line to your application's Gemfile: